Hydro jetting has been around for quite some time, but if you aren't familiar with it, you may be wondering, "What is hydro jetting?"

 Why Hire a Hydro Jetting Service?

 First, hydro jetting provides the best drain cleaning possible.
 While drain snakes clear clogs, they don't actually clean the inside of your pipes.
 This means there may still be debris in your pipes that can cause clogs.
-Hydro jetting provides superior cleaning and reduces the risk of repeat clogs.
+It provides superior cleaning and reduces the risk of repeat clogs.

 Third, hydro jetting can be dangerous.
 Not only can you cause physical harm to yourself, but you can also damage your pipes.
 A professional will know exactly which nozzles to use and what pressures will do the job correctly.

-Fourth, hydro jetting is better for the environment.
+Fourth, it's better for the environment.
 Many people use harsh chemicals to clean their pipes.
 These chemicals are not good for the environment.
-Hydro jetting simply uses water at high pressure, which is the most natural choice for drain cleaning.
+However, hydro jetting simply uses water at high pressure, which is the most natural choice for drain cleaning.

 Specifically, if tree roots have penetrated your pipes to a large degree, then hydro jetting could cause more damage.
 That is why it's important for your plumber to first use a camera to visually inspect the inside of your pipes before they attempt to use a hydro jetter.